kgerot/kgerot.github.io/_posts/2020-12-25-Project-Euler-Musical-Notes.md

 This leads to a maximum of 10 beats per measure excluding the instruction.
 I will use 4/4 time and split up instructions that have durations beyond that or dondense into a chord.
 Order doesn't matter with the notes inside a bar because each has only one meaning that is context-free.
 But, in order to keep this problem as simple as possible, I did not alter the order or add more notes to a bar.
-To make the piece more interesting and coherent, I did add a baseline in the actual composition (not the code).

 So, applying this to my brainf program above, I get the following score where `o` represents a whole note (semibreve), `c` represents a quarter note (crotchet), `h` represents a half-note (minim),